brombal/stylix-docs/markdown/media-queries.md

 </$.div>
 ```

-Instead, the `<StylixProvider>` element can accept a `media` prop that allows you to specify an array of media queries.
+Instead, the `<StylixProvider>` element accepts a `media` prop that allows you to specify an array of media queries.
 Then any style prop on a Stylix element (or on a custom components that accepts Stylix style props) will accept an array of values in addition to singular values:

 ```tsx-render
 <StylixProvider